PistolRcks/starboundmodtester/README.md

 `./sbmodtester.sh foo1 foo2 foo3`

-Note that if a folder doesn't exist, SMT will stop the entire build operation and clean up all folders.
+Note that if a folder doesn't exist, SMT will stop the entire build operation and clean up the `mod` folder.

 ### Arguments
 SMT takes optional arguments before build targets.
 All arguments are as follows: